gaon5/swimapp/README.md

 # COMP639_group_6_project1

-### Title and description - Begin with a clear and concise title for your project.
-Provide a brief description or overview of the project's purpose and goals.
+### Title and description

+The **Waikirikiri Swim Centre Management System** is a comprehensive software solution designed to modernize and streamline the operations of the Waikirikiri Swim Centre.
+With approximately 1000 members and a team of 10 swim instructors, this system aims to automate and enhance the management of crucial aspects of the swim centre's activities.

 ### Usage - describe how to use your project.
 Provide examples, code snippets, or screenshots to illustrate its functionality.